 Sanctions have been a component of U.S. policy concerning Iran since 1979.
-Some U.S. sanctions have been enacted into law, others have been imposed via Presidential Executive Order (often under the “International Emergency Economic Powers Act”), and still others are predicated upon legally authorized administrative determinations (including sanctions resulting from the U.S’s designation of Iran as a “state sponsor of terrorism”).
-CISADA, which amends the Iran Sanctions Act, significantly ratcheted up the scope and reach of the existing sanctions regime.
-In particular, CISADA targets investments and activities involving Iran’s oil, energy, and transportation sectors, and also imposes strict conditions on opening or maintaining a correspondent or payable-through account by a foreign financial institution found to facilitate or support activities related to weapons of mass destruction (WMDs) development, terrorist support, or business with sanctioned entities.
-CISADA specifically targets domestic financial institutions that may engage in transactions with the Iran Revolutionary Guard Corps, itself designated by the U.S. State Department in 2007 for WMD proliferation activities.
-It also targets entities that assist Iran’s Central Bank in efforts to acquire WMDs or support international terrorism.
-In addition, CISADA materially changes and expands the law’s definition of acting “knowingly” so that it includes constructive, as well as actual, knowledge.
+Some U.S. sanctions have been enacted into law, others have been imposed via Presidential Executive Order (often under the “International Emergency Economic Powers Act”), and still others are predicated upon legally authorized administrative determinations (including sanctions resulting from the U.S.’s designation of Iran as a “State Sponsor of Terrorism”).
+CISADA, which amended the Iran Sanctions Act, significantly ratcheted up the scope and reach of the existing sanctions regime prior to JCPOA.

 While European sanctions have been largely removed and U.S. policy toward Iran remains in flux, tracking and analyzing sanctions risks requires extensive knowledge of this evolving legal framework and specialized knowledge concerning Iranian efforts to evade U.S. sanctions.